Index realization for automorphisms of free groups: Introduction

 have been shown in \cite{GJLL}.
 Handel and Mosher~\cite[Question~6 in \S1.5]{HM-axes} have asked explicitly which such values are realized as stable index list by iwip automorphisms of $\FN$.
 We denote such a (potential) index list by $[j_1, \ldots, j_\ell]$, where the $j_k$ are usually given in decreasing order.

-For the ``maximal'' case, i.e. $\ind_{stab} (\phi) = N-1$, a complete answer to this question has been given by Masur and Smillie~\cite{MS}: For $N \geq 3$ any list $[j_1, j_2, \ldots, j_\ell]$ of positive $j_k \in \frac{1}{2} \Z$, with $\sum j_k = N-1$ (other than the single exceptional case $[\frac 32,\frac 32]$ for $N = 4$, see Section~\ref{sec:proof-discussion} below), can be realized as index list of an iwip automorphism which is {\em geometric}, i.e. $\phi$ is induced by a pseudo-Anosov homeomorphism of a surface with one boundary component.
-On the other hand, if $\ind_{stab} (\phi) \leq N - \frac{3}{2}$, then any iwip $\phi$ is known not to be geometric.
+For the ``maximal'' case, i.e. $\ind_{stab} (\phi) = N-1$, an almost complete answer to this question has been given by Masur and Smillie~\cite{MS}: For $N \geq 3$ any list $[j_1, j_2, \ldots, j_\ell]$ of positive $j_k \in \frac{1}{2} \Z$, with $\sum j_k = N-1$ (other than the single exceptional case $[\frac 32,\frac 32]$ for $N = 4$, see Section~\ref{sec:proof-discussion} below), can be realized as index list of an iwip automorphism which is {\em geometric}, i.e. $\phi$ is induced by a pseudo-Anosov homeomorphism of a surface with one boundary component.
+On the other hand, if $\ind_{stab} (\phi) \leq N - \frac{3}{2}$, then any iwip $\phi$ is known not to be geometric, and in particular for any representative $\Phi_k \in \Aut(\FN)$ the fixed subgroup is trivial.
 The purpose of this paper is to show that the analogue of Masur and Smillie's result holds also in the non-maximal case:

 \begin{thm} Let $N \geq 3$, and let $j_1,j_2,\ldots,j_\ell$ be any list of positive numbers from $\frac{1}{2} \Z$ which satisfy: Then there exists (and we give an explicit construction) an iwip automorphism $\phi \in \Out(\FN)$ which realizes the given list of values $j_k$ as stable index list. \end{thm}